hunterad93/grizzlyemissions/README.txt

 ## Project Structure

 - `grizzemissions.py`: This is the main script that runs the dashboard.
 It loads the data from SIMAP output, cleans it, and creates the visualizations.
+-`blurbs.csv`: This csv has source descriptions that show up when you hover bars and on the data explorer page.
+Update these to reflect changes in the narrative of the data.
+The predictions column is where I entered some predictions for the next year, which are then interpreted in the dashboard.
+If this column is deleted it won't break the dashboard so if there aren't new predictions or you want to remove that feature you can just delete the column.
 - `emissionsnb.ipynb`: This Jupyter notebook contains code for cleaning simap output and producing static charts

 ## How to Run